 Sample Answer: The abbreviation DMAIC mostly denotes Define, Measure, Analyse, Improve, and Control.

 It shows the formal process that forms the basis of problem resolution within Six Sigma projects.
-In addition, it draws the focus on identification, examination, and refinement of processes for attainment of results and requirements of customers or their expectations.
+In addition, it draws the focus on identification, examination, and refinement of processes for the attainment of results and the requirements of customers or their expectations.

 4) What is a Process Flow Diagram (PFD)?